EricAtNRD/ConkyInfinitySVG/README.md

 4. Open ~/.conkyrc in your favorite editor and adjust the screen resolution:
 	- minimum_size 1920 1080

-5. This theme uses Compiz for partial transparency of the conky output.
-If you are not using a compositing window-manager such as compiz, you can make the conky window transparent by altering the following settings in ~/.conkyrc:
+5. (optional) This theme uses Compiz for partial transparency of the conky output.
+If you are **not** using a compositing window-manager such as compiz, you can make the conky window transparent by altering the following settings in ~/.conkyrc (if you are using compiz, skip this step and use step 9 instead).

 		# Allow conky to handle transparency
 		own_window_type conky